Your Life on Purpose

-Build the Foundation for the Year You Want
+Build the Foundation for the Life You Want

-We spend a lot of time trying to manage our lives into meaning.
+We spend a lot of time trying to manage our lives into meaning — believing that if we organize ourselves well, fulfillment will follow.

 Step 1: